 Second, these cars are only for racing.
 I mean their owners do drive them around, but still, these aren’t your everyday cars.
 It is an instinct, to want to show one’s worth one way or another.
 And what better way to do it than taking your expensive sports car around town.

-I have been observing this kind of human behavior for quite some time, in more than one countries.
+I have been observing this kind of human behavior for quite some time, in more than one country.
 It is the same across the world.
-Most men (and some women) just love fast cars and when they hop behind the wheel, they feel this instinct to go places.
-Some do it to show off, maybe most.
-But some just go places.
+Most men (and some women) just love fast cars, and when they hop behind the wheel, they feel this instinct to go places.
+Some do it to show off.
+Maybe most.
+But some just like to drive fast.
 Whatever your reason, it’s just fine!

 Men and their obsession with driving … fast cars

 It is not just men.
 If you give me one of these fast cars I will not refuse a test drive.
-I am a car gal, just like 99.9% of the people in the US.
+Just like 99.9% of the people in the US.
+I am a car gal.
 Unfortunately, there is no way to not be a car person, but that’s a different topic.
 Not that this means we can all drive.
 Oh, no no there are many idiots on the road proving that having a driver’s license in the US is not perceived a privilege, but rather a right.

-I know we can probably also talk about some more affordable sports cars, right.
+I know we can probably also talk about some more affordable sports cars.
 The most expensive are for a small number of people out there, so let’s keep it real.
 The car industry has taken care of all of us because they (the auto makers) think we will never stop buying cars.
 Yet, you see some talk about the end of car culture.
-This is a little off topic, but what do you think about that?
+This is a little off-topic, but what do you think about that?